The Field Journal

 How It Works

-Each tradition's concepts are tagged with archetypal categories — sacrifice, liminality, covenant, descent, sovereignty.
-An IDF-weighted similarity engine surfaces the most meaningful cross-tradition resonances, not the most obvious ones.
+Cross-tradition resonance is calculated using a 45-tag archetypal taxonomy.
+Each of the 378 entries is tagged with 3–5 tradition-neutral categories — sacrifice, liminality, covenant, descent, sovereignty.
+IDF weighting ensures rare shared tags carry more weight than common ones, surfacing the most meaningful cross-tradition resonances, not the most obvious ones.
 The 3D explorer positions every entry by its archetypal weight, so concepts from different traditions that share deep structure cluster together in space.

 The rules governing every correspondence are documented on the method page.
 Twelve rules.
 No exceptions.